-Description: There were no consistent street tree, street lamp, and sidewalk data.
+Description: There were no consistent street tree, street lamp, and sidewalk data available.
+We created them for the Twin Cities Walking Study; the other studies did not use them.
 Working from the Ramsey County digital orthophotos, we first digitized these for all study areas and then field checked them.
 In a few cases we had data from cities, but these also needed to be checked and updated.
 Digitizing was done by research assistants, but checking of all data was done by a GIS Research Fellow.